antoine-sachet/FeatureMiner/README.md

 # FeatureMiner: Automatic feature extraction and rating from online reviews

-This is a project completed in April 2015 for the *Information Retrieval and Data Mining* at UCL.
+This is a project completed in April 2015 for the *Information Retrieval and Data Mining* course at UCL.

-One most online store, products are rated *as a whole* and given a single rating.
+On most online store, products are rated *as a whole* and given a single rating.
 On Amazon for example, it takes the form of 1-to-5 stars opinion.

 So what do you do when you want to buy something and you see it's rated 3 stars?
 Well, this is highly uninformative.
 So you scroll down and check out the reviews.